 Corrosive and Dangerous Gas Policy

-This Corrosive and Dangerous Gas Policy is applicable for models: SmartTrak 50, SmartTrak 100 Series, and TopTrak 820 Series capillary products.
+This Corrosive and Dangerous Gas Policy is applicable for models: d·flux, SmartTrak 50, SmartTrak 100 Series, and TopTrak 820 Series flow meters and controllers.

-This policy is intended to offer specific information regarding the service and warranty of Sierra’s 50, 100 and 800 Series capillary products in applications where the gas to be used can corrode stainless steel.
+This policy is intended to offer specific information regarding the service and warranty of Sierra’s d·flux, 50, 100, and 800 Series flow meters and controllers in applications where the gas to be used can corrode stainless steel.
 This most often occurs with gases that, in the presence of air, become powerful acids.
 Usually, the result of removing an instrument from a proper installation.
 It is rarely the result of “wet” gas at your location or improper handling, though this is always a concern.
 Instead, it is because of the difficulty encountered in completely purging the reactive gas from the instrument.
 When such a device is returned to our facility (where humidity is always present), it becomes exposed to moisture.
 This begins the corrosion process.
 The simple nature of removing such an instrument and returning it to us can damage the device.

 Return Policy Concerning Scientific Units Exposed to Corrosive and/or Dangerous Gases

-Sierra’s 50, 100 and 800 Series capillary products are compatible with most gases due to their 316 stainless steel flow bodies and sensors, provided they are used with the recommended elastomeric seal material.
-However, these gases can often mix with other gases or liquids during use which can alter their chemical properties and create a corrosive or dangerous condition as noted above.
+Sierra’s d·flux, 50, 100, and 800 Series flow meters and controllers are compatible with most gases due to their 316 stainless steel flow bodies and sensors, provided they are used with the recommended elastomeric seal material.
+However, these gases can often mix with other gases or liquids during use which can alter their chemical properties and create a corrosive or dangerous condition, as noted above.

 Because of safety concerns, Sierra has adopted a “Do Not Return” policy for meters and controllers subjected to the following gases: